TK-the-bad-coder/CSC_CA1_2018/README.md

 Create a class file `RequireHttpsAttribute.cs`,put it at the root folder of Task 3.
 Make sure the TalentsController is using the right things

-Screenshots - Simple Post Man CRUD functions via TalentsController.
+Screenshots to take: Simple Post Man CRUD functions via TalentsController.

 Optional Feature (which is a mock product of Task 4) - Search Talent (no api involved)